dependabot/dependabot-core/README.md

   language-specific worker that borrows from NPM internals to avoid doing an actual install.
 - Support for more languages (Python should be relatively easy?)

+---

+GoCardless ♥ open source.
+If you do too, come [join us](https://gocardless.com/jobs#software-engineer).